 0.4% of the total rent for the lease period | 0.04% of four times the average annual rent for the lease period |

-If you're a soon-to-be tenant or landlord who needs more information, read up more on our complete guide on stamp duty for rental units in Singapore.
+If you're a soon-to-be tenant or landlord who needs more information, read up more on our guide on stamp duty for rental units in Singapore.

 Other instances of having to pay SSD is when a property is acquired through a transfer due to a divorce, within the family (for HDB flats), or in the case of inheritance.
 SSD is only applicable to those who bought a residential property on and after 20 February 2010.